awslabs/aws-crt-java/README.md

 The [os-maven-plugin](https://github.com/trustin/os-maven-plugin) can automatically detect your platform's classifier at build time.

 **NOTES**: The auto-detected `linux-arm_32` platform classifier is not supported, you must specify `linux-armv6` or `linux-armv7`.
+Additionally, musl vs glibc detection is not supported either.
+If you are deploying to a musl-based system and wish to use a classifier-based jar, you must specify the classifier name yourself.

 ``` xml
 <build>